mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/operations/mysql-cluster/index.md

 ## Overview
 By default, the MySQL cluster is based on Percona XtraDB, and consists of 3 database nodes and 2 proxy nodes.
 The database nodes run MySQL daemons and store the data, and the proxy nodes run HAProxy and expose the database to the clients via a Kubernetes Service.

 The database nodes form a primary-primary database cluster.
-This means there are no secondary nodes; i.e. all data is consistent across all the cluster nodes whenever a database operation completes successfully.
+This means there are no secondary nodes; That is all data is consistent across all the cluster nodes whenever a database operation completes successfully.

 Horizontally scaling the database nodes will result in more replicas of the data available for recovery in case of a failure.
 However, it will not result in better performance because of the replication model.